1.) 1.) When did you get involved with 88.1 FM?

 4.)
 Why are you involved with independent community radio at 88.1 FM?

 Community Radio is one of the primary foundations of public voice.
 I’d listened to and respected community radio in other parts of the country (WWOZ in New Orleans and KGNU in Boulder) and after moving here, I decided to try it and it stuck.
-It stuck like a tattoo of a fine lady!
+It stuck like a tattoo!

 5.)
 What is in your personal CD player, iPod, or mp3 right now (BE HONEST)?